5 Ways to Market Your Business Before Ever Planting Your First Seed

 2. Create a Social Media Account

-To build excitement, you can share:
+To build excitement and grow your audience, you can share:

 Teaser photos of your seeds, tools, flower stand, and more